Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Evaluation

-Overall, the results indicate that the estimated motion fields are highly vertically coherent.
-While a gradual decorrelation with altitude distance is present, the magnitude of this effect is limited, suggesting that the dominant horizontal advection patterns are largely shared across vertical levels for most precipitation events in the dataset.
+Overall, the motion fields are highly vertically coherent, with only gradual decorrelation with height.
+This suggests that dominant advection patterns are largely shared across altitudes, explaining the limited gains of volumetric nowcasting we observed.

-These findings explain the limited performance gains observed in the volumetric nowcasting experiments.
-Although altitude-resolved motion estimation can capture vertical differences, such differences appear to be insufficiently pronounced or frequent to yield a consistent improvement over two-dimensional motion estimation when evaluated on aggregate metrics.